cs-pub-ro/operating-systems/chapters/data/working-with-memory/drills/tasks/memory-protection/README.md

 # Memory Protection

-Memory contents (both code and data) are separated into sections or zones.
-This makes it easier to manage.
-More than that, it allows different zones to have different permissions.
-This follows the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) where only required permissions are part of a given section.

-Code is usually placed in a section (`.text`) with read and execute permissions;
-no write permissions.
-Variables are placed in different sections (`.data`, `.bss`, stack, heap) with read and write permissions;
-no execute permissions.

-Let's navigate to the `memory-protection/support/` directory and inspect the `mem_prot.c` source file.
+Let's navigate to the `drills/tasks/memory-protection/support/` directory and inspect the `mem_prot.c` source file.
 The file uses different access types for the `data` variable and the `do_nothing` function.

 Build it: